HazyResearch/ThunderKittens/README.md

 #### Onboarding document

 We have a slightly outdated and incomplete [onboarding document](https://docs.google.com/document/d/15-Zvf6e0NLX1si4ml4sUOWCDlXNMtOWKiuo6CKZMEYA/edit?usp=sharing).
 Please contribute to this if you've run into issues and feel the broader community can benefit from explanations.
-Please leave comments if any aspect of this is unclear.

 ## Pre-implemented Kernels